-Ask yourself which items from these two lists can be done by someone else.
+Ask yourself how you could delegate specific items from these two lists.
 For example, if cleaning the house is a regular source of frustration then have a cleaner come in and help you, it’s cheaper than paying for a therapist!
 Make moves to outsource those tasks immediately.

 Step Five – Trash Your Stress

-Quickly scan the very first list that you made, the brain dump, and read the items that you circled “not within my power”.
-Place your hand over your heart and say out loud: “I have no control over these situations and worrying about them isn’t benefiting anyone”.
-Then burn that piece of paper and let those concerns go up in flames with it.
+Quickly scan the very first list that you made, the brain dump, and read the items that you circled “not within my power.”
+Place your hand over your heart and say out loud: “I have no control over these situations and worrying about them doesn’t benefit anyone.”
+Then burn that piece of paper and let those concerns go up in flames.

 Step Six – Moving Forward (Calmly & Gracefully)

-You’re now left with two lists, your high priority list, and your future self list.
-Read the latter and make a note of when you would realistically need to revisit the items here.
+The final two lists you’re left with are your high priority list and your future-self list.
+Read the latter and make a note of when you would need to revisit the items here.
 Are they going to become important at a future date, or will they remain to be non-urgent tasks that you can complete at a later stage?
-You can make a note on your calendar to review this list in a few weeks, or just return to it if you find yourself with some extra time to kill.
+You can make a note on your calendar to review this list in a few weeks or return to it if you find yourself with some extra time.
 Now put it out of sight (and out of mind).